NextronSystems/asgard-manual/README.md

 ## How to use

-You can either use the online version of this manual, which is hosted on ReadTheDocs, or clone the repository in run it locally.
+You can either use the online version of this manual, which is hosted on ReadTheDocs, or clone the repository and build it locally.

 ### Online Version